askui/askui/docs/versioned_docs/version-0.2.7/general/06-Tutorials/spotify-tutorial.md

 ## Setup

 * Follow the <a href="../Getting%20Started/getting-started" target="_blank">complete askui installation guide and write your first test</a>
-* Open a browser on your screen
+* Open the Spotify desktop application on your screen
   * If you have multiple screens, configure the used display by setting the display variable at `test/helper/jest.setup.js`

 ## Test

-After running the `npx askui init` command as described in the setup you will have a file `specs/my-first-askui-test-suite.spec.ts`.
+After running the `npx askui init` command as described in the setup you will have a file `test/my-first-askui-test-suite.test.ts`.
 In this file add a new test inside the body of the callback passed to the `describe` function:

 ```ts
 describe(/* a string identifying the test suite */, () => {